AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 chart.tooltip().useHtml(true);
 ```

 This feature gives your access to all possible HTML settings: you can adjust background color, font style and size, the separator, and so on – use [inline styles](#inline_styles) or [CSS classes](#css_classes).

-Please note that AnyChart methods for adjusting these settings do not affect the HTML tooltip.
+Please note that AnyChart methods for the default tooltip do not affect the HTML tooltip.

 ### Inline Styles